 Check out CEO Steven Parker's first column where he shares his thoughts about parallels between digital and contactless payments, discusses the importance of customer experiences and reveals his vision of the future financial system.

 We believe a tipping point is beingreached.
-Transactions in some of the apps can already be instantaneous.
-We don’t have to wait for new infrastructure to be built because we can use the existing one, at least for the beginning.
-As momentum builds, as the consumer experience becomes easier, more understandable, companies gain trust, it should grow significantly.
+Transactions in some of apps, such as Crypterium’s can be instantaneous.
+We don’t have to wait for new infrastructure to be built, as with contactless, because we can use existing ones, at least for the beginnings of this evolution.
+As momentum builds, as the consumer experience becomes easier, more understandable and providers gain trust, the usage of cryptocurrency should grow significantly.

 Crypterium is building a mobile app that will turn digital assets into money that you can spend with the same ease as cash.
 Shop around the world and pay at any NFC terminal, or via scanning the QR codes.
 Make purchases in online stores, pay your bills, or just send money across borders in seconds, reliably and for a fraction of a penny.

 Join our Telegram news channel or other social media to stay updated!